EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 Contents of /scratch/scratch.txt:
 This text is in scratch.txt

-Look for optional 'HELLO_TRE' environment variable Found optional 'HELLO_TRE' environment variable with value: Hello there
+Look for optional 'GREETING' environment variable Found optional 'GREETING' environment variable with value: Hello there

 Parse command-line arguments
 Number of arguments: 4